keboola/keboola-as-code-templates/keboola-ecommerce-shoptet/v0/src/README.md

 A basic RFM analysis is performed during this transformation.

-### DD: Data Destination [OUT-ECOMM-GSHEET] OR [OUT-ECOMM-SNOWFLAKE] OR [OUT-ECOMM-BIGQUERY]
+### DD: Data Destination [OUT-ECOMM-GSHEET] OR [OUT-ECOMM-SNOWFLAKE] OR [OUT-ECOMM-BIGQUERY] OR [OUT-ECOMM-POSTGRESQL]

-The data destination loads data into a Google sheet or a Snowflake database or a BigQuery database.
+The data destination loads data into a Google sheet or a Snowflake database or a BigQuery database or a PostgreSQL database.

 ### FLOW: Flow [ECOMM-SHOPTET]